abhaynayar/obsidian/notes/rev.md

 Year 2

 - Write compiler to assembly (subset of C)
-- Reverse compilation techniques by sifia antes
+- Reverse Compilation Techniques by Cristina Cifuentes
 - Write a bytecode decompiler (dalvik or cil)
   - Start with go-to based flows
   - Reconstruct flow based on graph